pohldaniel/Django/README.md

 # Django
-Attempion to get familiar with python Django
+Attemption to get familiar with python Django